• Home

 12 September 2024 Zespół IS Comment 8 min

-By PhD Pál Kránitz
+By PhD Peter Pál Kránitz

 The Hungarian Presidency of the European Council (July–December 2024) considers enlargement as one of the most successful policies of the EU and strives for consistent and merit-based process of accession.
 It is set to become one of the most pro-enlargement presidencies in the history of the EU, as it aims to close old and open new negotiating chapters with candidate states on the Western Balkans.
 It will prioritize established economic and political criteria for accession rather than nursing larger member states’ own foreign political goals.